fadion/Bouncy/README.md

 Product::where('price', 100)->delete();
 ```

 You can still call the indexing methods manually and work the limitation.
-It will add an extra database query, but at least it will keep data in sync.
+It will add an extra database query, but at least it will keep your data in sync.
 ```php
 Product::where('price', 100)->get()->updateIndex(['price' => 110]);
 Product::where('price', 100)->update(['price' => 110]);